nickpham123/ComputerScienceII/assignments/1224-Spring2024/assignment02.md

 Data pertaining to each store on the system is stored in a CSV file in `data/Stores.csv`.
-The format is as follows: the first line will contain a single integer indicating the total number of records.
+The format is as follows: the first line will contain a header indicating the fields.
 Each subsequent line contains a comma delimited data fields:

 -   Store Code -- a unique alphanumeric identifier for the store